conanbatt/OpenKaya/tournament/README.markdown

 ### Site
 Install the gems detailed in the default.gems file.
 If you have rvm, do rvm gemset import.

+Run the db migration inside the tournament folder

+    rake migrate

 Go to the "site" folder and do